-How do you go about enforcing Maritime Laws in a country that does not recognize them as such?
-The answer is: With a lot of creativity.
+How do you go about enforcing Maritime Laws in a country that does not regulate it?
+With textbook knowledge of international law and vast experience in the field.

 Maritime Law (also known as Admiralty Law) is a separate body of law governing a variety of maritime-related disputes.